jespinosa8/jespinosa8/README.md

 **Computer Engineering** graduate from the **University of New Mexico**. 🎓 Took a break from the field to pursue my dreams as a professional mixed martial artist (cage fighting). 🥊
-Now retired from MMA, I've renewed my love for all things tech. 👨‍💻 Currently, I am working as an Associate Java Developer with SkillStorm.
+Now retired from MMA, I've renewed my love for all things tech. 👨‍💻 Currently, I am working as an Associate Java Full-Stack Developer with SkillStorm.

 ## Skills 👨🏽‍💻
 <details>